msloth/contiki-launchpad/README.md

 ## What did I do to make it fit?

-The biggest problem wasn't flash space (program and const variables), it's RAM.
+The biggest problem wasn't ROM space (program and const variables), it's RAM.
 By the way Contiki works, you use static variables a lot.
 This has the benefit that an application becomes more easy to analyze as you know more about it at compile time but the RAM requirements become harder.
 There is little hope of doing any serious routing on these for example.

 The protothread abstraction basically folds out (preprocessor macro expansion) into function calls with a big switch-case for each process; any YIELD or WAIT_EVENT exits the function, hence any automatic (ie non-static or larger scope) variables are not saved across the block.
 So you use static a lot, and so they are stored